 No. You only need to ask for ATT consent if you want to track a user, collect IDFA, or both.

-In SKAN, am I limited to 100 campaign IDs per ad network?
+In SKAN, am I limited to a certain number of source identifiers/campaign IDs per ad network?

 What is the use case for SKAN raw data?